 - Karl Ekström, natural language processing for fault severity estimation, KnowIT FAST.

-- Rickard Brännvall (RISE), machine learning for automation of datacenters, AutoDC.
+- Rickard Brännvall (RISE), machine learning for automation of edge datacenters, AutoDC.

 - Co-supervision of Gustav Grund Pihlgren, Saleha Javed, Carl Borngrund, Lars-Johan Sandström, and Muhammad Ahmer (SKF).

 Graduated PhD students

 - Siddharth Dadhich, thesis: Automation of Wheel-Loaders (2018, co-supervisor).

 - Sergio Martin del Campo Barraza, thesis: Unsupervised feature learning applied to condition monitoring (2017).

 - Blerim Emruli, Ubiquitous Cognitive Computing: A Vector Symbolic Approach, link.